armarjo/WebCourse/module_2/README.md

-# CourseraWebCourse
-This are the solutions of coursera course.

 # HTML, CSS, and Javascript for Web Developers WEEK 2 solution

 This project is the solution of Week 2 / Module 2 assignment from Coursera course: HTML, CSS, and Javascript for Web Developers. <br>